finite-element/finite-element-course/doc/source/L6_stokes.rst

 	 \|\Pi_2v\|_{H^r(K)} \leq ch_K^{-r}\|v\|_{L^2(K)}, \,
 	 \forall v \in V, \, r=0,1.

-   Combining this with Equation :ref:`clement` gives Equation :ref:`pi1pi2` and hence we have shown that `\Pi_h` has the properties needed for Fortin's trick.
+   Combining this with Equation :eq:`clement` gives Equation :eq:`pi1pi2` and hence we have shown that `\Pi_h` has the properties needed for Fortin's trick.